 (Pocket-lint) - All Sonos devices are compatible with Alexa voice control, though currently only five - the Sonos One, the Sonos Beam, Sonos Move, Sonos Arc and Sonos Roam - have Alexa capabilities built into them.

 To control all other Sonos devices using Alexa, you will need an Alexa-enabled device, such as one of Amazon's Echo devices, a Fire tablet, or the Sonos One, Sonos Beam, Sonos Arc, Sonos Roam or Sonos Move.

 This feature guides you through how to add Alexa support to your Sonos devices.

 How to enable Alexa on Sonos

 You'll need to make sure you're running the latest software on your Sonos app and speakers.
-To do this, open the Sonos app > Tap on the three dots in the bottom right corner > Settings > System Updates > Check for Updates.
+To do this, open the Sonos app > Tap on Settings in the bottom right corner > System > System Updates > Check for Updates.